Best Exercises for Skiing and Snowboarding

 We all know how great lunges can be and you can up your lunges game with multi-planar or walking lunges.
 We live our lives in 3 planes of motion and your exercises should too!

 Working the backside of your legs is important too - variation of deadlifts can be done with dumbbells, a barbell and even household items.
 Hinge at the hips and keep your back straight!

 If you played sports in high school or college you may cringe when you hear the phrase “wall sits.”
 It brings back some FUN memories for some of us!
 This is a great strengthening and endurance exercise that gets the burn going in your thighs and prepares your legs for the longer runs on the slopes.
 Pay attention to keeping the weight equally distributed through both feet!

 We don’t want to forget the last two exercises for the all important abdominal and core muscles.
 Good ol’ planks and side planks will wake those muscles up and help to stabilize your lower back and pelvis!
-For a small spin on the tradition front plank, we are demonstrating the up and down plank to engage the shoulders as well.
+For a small spin on the traditional front plank, we are demonstrating the up and down plank to engage the shoulders as well.